 The WikiWorkLab is a unique work experience programme created by Jericho Chambers in partnership with the CIPD to provoke thinking and encourage young people to share their views on the human Future of Work.

-It welcomes up to twenty 16-21 year olds drawn from schools and colleges across London and the UK for one intensive week in the summer.
-Now in its third year, the 2018 programme will run from Monday 30th July to Friday 3rd August.
+It welcomes up to twenty 16-21 year olds drawn from schools and colleges across London and the UK.
+Now in its third year, the 2018 programme will run across two days on Thursday 2nd August to Friday 3rd August.

 The central provocation for the enquiry will be: